tzcorda/tzcorda.github.io/content/data/_index.md

 ______

 ### Other data used in publications
-**Africa's trade by extra-regional partner and sector**
+==PUBLICATION== **Africa's trade by extra-regional partner and sector**

 **​Cite as**: Corda, T. (2025).
 “Not one and the same.
-A comparison of China’s, Europe’s, and other extra-regional powers’ economic relations with Africa”, in Y. Li, ​F. Leandro, J.T. da Silva, C. Rodrigues (eds), Palgrave Handbook on China-Europe-Africa Rela@ons: Legacies and the New International Order, Palgrave Macmillan, Chapter 43, ISBN: 978-981-97-5639-1
+A comparison of China’s, Europe’s, and other extra-regional powers’ economic relations with Africa”, in Y. Li, ​F. Leandro, J.T. da Silva, C. Rodrigues (eds), Palgrave Handbook on China-Europe-Africa Relations: Legacies and the New International Order, Palgrave Macmillan, Chapter 43, ISBN: 978-981-97-5639-1

 {{< details class="my-custom-class" summary="A look at the data" open=false altSummary="Click again to close" >}}